youknowedo/dakkun/README.md

 # dakkuun

-Spelled it wrong when i made the repo and I don't want to break the links by changing it lol.
 Checks if the hackhour bot (currently hakkuun) is down or not.
 Can also send you a reminder when it's hakkuun is back up again.

 ## Commands